ron-from-nl/TinyPass/README.md

 Password Manager with SQLite DB and 100% Custom Fields

 Tiny Pass is how Password Managers should be.
-No installation hassle, no database server, tables & data setup, no websetup as it does all these things automatically.
-Copy the contents to your webdirectory, configure your webserver and open a browser to e.g. https://bla/tinypass/ and change the default user passwords when prompted.
+No installation hassle, no database server to install and run, no database & user access rights to create or manual paths and URLs to specify.
+There's not even a websetup that you have to go through.
+TinyPass does all that technical Mumbo Jumbo silently by itself when there's no tinypass.db file in it's home directory at first run.

+Copy the TinyPass to your directory of choice Configure your Web Server (for instance Apache2)
+Open a browser to e.g. https://your.host/tinypass/
+Change the user passwords when TinyPass prompts you Login to TinyPass and play with a bunch of Demo Secrets

+The beauty of TinyPass is that every Secret holds any number of Custom Fields of different Field Types.
+Custom Fields can be Added, Changed, Reordered Up and Down or Deleted at any time.

 Functionality